jtai56/startup/README.md

 ## 🚀 React part 2: Reactivity deliverable

 For this deliverable I did the following.
+I added react capability for login, log, about and leaderboards.
+The api call and websockets functionalities are placeholders and show what it might look like.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **All functionality implemented or mocked out** - I did not complete this part of the deliverable.
+- [X] **All functionality implemented or mocked out** - I did not complete this part of the deliverable.
-- [ ] **Hooks** - I did not complete this part of the deliverable.
+- [X] **Hooks** - I did not complete this part of the deliverable.

 ## 🚀 Service deliverable